MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-8.md

 ### ECC Validation Patch Detection Improvements (4.8.95 QFE)

 A new boolean property `IsECCPatched` has been added to the `ILicenseChallenge` interface.
 This property will perform all necessary checks to ensure the device does or does not have the patch.
-This will be set to `true` if if the device is perfomring ECC Point Validation and is not vulnerable to the attack and **false** otherwise.
+This will be set to `true` if the device is performing ECC Point Validation and is not vulnerable to the attack and `false` otherwise.
 Consumers of the PlayReady Server SDK should use this property instead of performing any manual checks, such as the checking the digest of device's Root Cert.

 ## Changes in PlayReady Server SDK Version 4.8